catherinepope/papermod/content/resources/working-with-your-phd-supervisor.md

 ---
 date: "2025-09-17T10:12:06+01:00"
 draft: false
-title: "Working with Your PhDSupervisor - Resources"
+title: "Working with Your PhD Supervisor - Resources"
 # tags: ["tag 1", "tag2", "tag3"]
 categories: ["Resources"]
 description: "Resources for Working with Your PhD Supervisor"